wildtreetech/jupyterhub-talk/talk-binder-jupytercon18.md

 ---

-blank
+class: middle, center

-https://distill.pub/2018/editorial-update/#figure-spectrum we are seeing the trend to including notebooks already
+# That was Binder.

 ???

 This means that producing information is basically free now, but successfully consuming it has never been harder.
-It is very likely that computer programs played a role in generating that information, so you need
+It is very likely that computer programs played a role in generating that information, so you need to have access to them as well as the text itself

 ---